UofA-CSc-372-Spring-2025/CSc372Spring2025-CourseMaterials/SmallAssignmentWriteups/sa2-sml.md

 text language specifying shapes and lines to SVG, and it will be written in SML.

-You will be expected to do at least two pushes of your intermediate progress into GitHub.
-For this assignment, we will be able to check that GitHub commits and pushes are being done.
+~You will be expected to do at least two pushes of your intermediate progress into GitHub.
+For this assignment, we will be able to check that GitHub commits and pushes are being done.~
+Since the github repositories are all public.
+You do NOT have to do commits and pushes to your github repository.
+I apologize for the inconvenience of the public repositories.

 You will be submitting your assignment to Gradescope.